Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

   - Other idiosyncracies?

     [JB] One thing that was very apparent in EDA is the overall dominance of the University of Connecticut team in regular season and tournament games.
 As compared to NCAA men's basketball, where the....

+     [todo], dated back to a number of years or a number of games played (constructing new feature: moving-average), in order to explore the data and prepare for feature selection and construction.

 ## Ongoing work and plan for future